 Election Type: National Assembly Period: 5 yrs Next: 2017

 Gov’t System: Republic Unicameral, directly elected National Assembly holds legislative

 Power: Executive power held by president, also directly elected for 5years.

 Legal System: Based on English common law, tribal law, and Islamic laws judicial review in High court accepts compulsory ICJ jurisdiction.

 Coastline: 536km Geo Coordinates: 1 00N, 38 00E

 Health Risks: Malaria exists all year throughout the country.
-There is normally little risk in Nairobi and in the highlands (above 2500 metres) of Central, Rift Valley, Eastern Nyanza and Western Province.
+There is normally little risk in Nairobi and in the highlands (above 2500 metres) of Central, Rift Valley, Eastern Nyanza and Western Provinces.
 Rabies.

-Aberdares, Amboseli, Arawale, Chyulu Hills, Dodori, Hells Gate, Lake Bogoria, Lake Nakuru, Marsabit, Meru, Mount Elgon, Mount Kenya, Mount Longonot, Nairobi, Ol Donyo Sapuk, Saiwa Swamp, Shimba Hills, Tsavo East, Tsavo West, Ruma, Ndere, Kora, Marine
+Aberdares, Amboseli, Arawale, Chyulu Hills, Dodori, Gedi, Hells Gate, Lake Bogoria, Lake Naivasha, Lake Nakuru, Marsabit, Meru, Mount Elgon, Mount Kenya, Mount Longonot, Nairobi, Ol Donyo Sapuk, Saiwa Swamp, Shimba Hills, Tsavo East, Tsavo West, Ruma,

 Rain Season: April – May and October – November